 This may not be easy, but try to see the world from that person’s perspective.
 This will help you feel compassion and understanding for them.

-When you think to yourself, “I hope she succeeds and gets everything she needs and wants out of this job,” letting go of jealousy becomes easy and success will follow.
+When you think to yourself, “I hope she succeeds and gets everything she needs and wants out of this job,” letting go of work jealousy becomes easy and success will follow.

 When you quit comparing yourself to others, you can finally focus on your own life and achievements instead of worrying about someone else’s good fortune or feeling bad about yourself.